A Complete Guide to Construction Software Pricing

 • Users may not have the same level of control over the software as they would with a perpetual license

 Open-source software is another option to consider.
-With open-source software, you get access to free tools and programs that can be modified to meet your specific needs.
-Two examples of open-source construction software are FreeCAD (3D modeling software) and OpenProject (construction management software).
+With open-source software, you get access to tools and programs that can be modified to meet your specific needs.
+Two examples of open-source software used in the industry are FreeCAD (3D modeling and BIM software) and OpenProject (project management software).

 When it comes to using open-source software in the construction industry, there are both advantages and disadvantages to consider.
-On one hand, open-source software is typically free to use and distribute, which can save construction companies money.
+On one hand, many open-source tools offer free community versions that can save construction companies money on licensing.
 Additionally, open-source software can be modified to suit a company’s specific needs and requirements and has a transparent development process that allows users to see the source code and understand how the software works.

-However, open-source software may not have the same level of commercial support as proprietary software, and may not have all the features and capabilities of proprietary software.
-Furthermore, open-source software may require ongoing maintenance and updates which can be time-consuming and costly.
+However, open-source software may not have the same level of commercial support as proprietary software.
+Some open-source solutions, such as OpenProject, require a paid enterprise subscription or add-on fees to access specialized construction features like the 3D BIM model viewer.
+Furthermore, open-source software may require ongoing maintenance and updates, which can be time-consuming and costly.
 Additionally, integrating open-source software with other systems or software may incur additional costs, and customization may require additional investment as well.

 Finally, some construction software vendors offer free versions of their products.
 Free versions are almost always limited in one or more of the following ways: